 The tax levy of the municipality is based on the assessment roll delivered by MPAC to the City in December of the previous year.
 While taxation is based on that assessment roll, it is very common for changes to occur after the return of the roll that may affect the taxation of a particular property.
 The Municipal Act, 2001 provides the municipality the authority to cancel, reduce, or refund taxes for applications made in accordance with the legislation.
 Examples of change events that may result in refunds include property class changes, newly exempt properties, demolished structures, and gross or manifest errors made in the assessment.
 The owners of properties within this report have made application for refund under the Municipal Act, 2001.
 All applications have been investigated and, where applicable, the appropriate refunds of taxes have been calculated and are presented for Council approval.

+Authored by: Reviewed by:

-Yvonne Kwiecien, Manager, Taxation and Assessment
+Yvonne Kwiecien, Manager, Taxation and Assessment Mark Medeiros, Interim Treasurer

+Approved by: Submitted by:

-Michael Davidson, Commissioner, Corporate Support Services Reviewed by:
+Michael Davidson, Commissioner, Corporate Support Services David Barrick, Chief Administrative Officer

-Mark Medeiros, Interim Treasurer
+Attachments:

+Tax Adjustments

-Appendix A: Tax Adjustments Appendix B: Rejected Appeals
+Rejected Appeals